joyousj/Syllabus-Java022815/README.md

 + using Maven
 + Spring configuration

-Project: create a test suite for a poker application
+Project: Create a test suite for a poker application.

 ----------------------------------------------------